 Compliance Standard Arrangements in Place/Action Taken Action Complies with Principle?
-Yes/No/Partial Reason for non-Compliance (if applicable) Structure The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.
-The terms of reference for the Pension Fund Panel, as set out in the Northumberland County Council Constitution include the term: ensuring the proper administration of the LGPS and ensuring proper management of the investments of the Fund.
+Yes/No/Partial Reason for non- Compliance (if applicable) Structure The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.
+The terms of reference for the Pension Fund Panel, as set out in the Northumberland County Council Constitution include the term: "ensuring the proper administration of the LGPS and ensuring proper management of the investments of the Fund."
 Yes That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.
 The Pension Fund Panel comprises six Northumberland County Council councillors.
 Participating employers are also represented on the Pension Fund Panel by one representative who has observer status.
 Scheme members (i.e. contributors and pensioners) are represented by two trade union representatives and one employee/pensioner representative, all three of whom have observer status on the Pension Fund Panel.
 Yes That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.
 There is no secondary committee or panel.
-Yes

-Compliance Standard Arrangements in Place/Action Taken Action Complies with Principle?
-Yes/No/Partial Reason for non-Compliance (if applicable) That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
+Yes That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
 There is no secondary committee or panel.
 Yes Representation That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
 These include :- i) employing authorities (including non-scheme employers, e.g. admitted bodies); Employing authorities are represented by the six Pension Fund Panel members.
 The six members are all councillors of Northumberland County Council, a unitary council which represents the majority of the contributors to the Northumberland County Council Pension Fund.
 Other participating employers are represented by one non-voting employer representative.
 Other employers are also represented by the Pension Fund Panel members, some of whom have representative links with other participating employers.
 Yes ii) scheme members (including deferred and pensioner scheme members); Scheme members are represented by two non-voting trade union observers.
 Employees and pensioners are also represented by one non-voting employee/pensioner representative.
 Yes